Strategic Analytics and

-The Research component of our office provides data and conducts statistical analyses for institutional planning and decision making.
-The office works closely with faculty, staff, and administrators to collect and analyze data regarding students, faculty, staff, programs, and resources.
-View the 2018 Fact Sheet.
+SAIR provides data and conducts statistical analyses for institutional planning and decision-making.
+We work closely with faculty, staff, and administrators to collect and analyze data regarding students, employees, programs, and resources.
+Click here to view Bristol's Fact Sheets.

+SAIR conducts a number of surveys in an effort to understand both student learning and student satisfaction at Bristol.
+One major institution-wide survey that we conduct is the Community College Survey of Student Engagement (CCSSE).
 This survey is used as a tool for assessing quality in community college education and focuses primarily on levels of student learning and retention.
-By gauging the level of “good educational practice,” the CCSSE helps identify areas in which the College can improve their programs and services for students.
+By gauging the level of “good educational practice,” the CCSSE helps identify areas in which the College can improve its programs and services for students.

 State Reporting and Performance Measures

 SAIR oversees the completion of all files to comply with State regulations.
 The Massachusetts Department of Higher Education provides key performance measures through its online Performance Measurement Reporting System (PMRS) based on the files that are submitted.
 More detailed information can be found through the DHE's Data Center.